tinal28/portfolio/README.md

 ## 👋 About Me

-🎓 **Final-Year Biomedical Engineering Undergraduate** at the **University of Moratuwa, Sri Lanka**.
-Passionate about **biosignal processing, computational neuroscience, and medical imaging**.
-I enjoy tackling real-world biomedical challenges with AI/ML, signal analysis, and system modeling.
+🎓 Final-Year Biomedical Engineering Undergraduate** at the University of Moratuwa, Sri Lanka.
+Passionate about biosignal processing, computational neuroscience, and medical imaging.
+I enjoy tackling real-world challenges serve the humanity through innovative solutions and problem solving mindset.

 ---